jonas-printzen/cxx-tokens/README.md

 is in this repo. oh, and the minimalistic unit-test code of course.

 ## The basic problem
-We will parse a text, with readable C++ code and as fast and as possible.
+We will parse a text, with readable C++ code and as fast as possible.
 The input is a random text (Lorem Ipsum), the output is an array of 32-bit hash values of the words from the text.